-How can I protect my vineyard from khapra beetle?
+How can I protect my farm from khapra beetle?

-Check your stored product and storage facilities frequently for the presence of new pests and unusual damage symptoms.
-Good hygiene measures around storage facilities, including cleaning up spillages will reduce the risk of storage pest infestations.
-Make sure you are familiar with common pests so you can tell if you see something different.
+Check your stored grain and storage facilities frequently for the presence of new pests and unusual damage symptoms.
+Good hygiene measures around storage facilities, including cleaning up spillages, reduces the risk of storage pest infestations.
+Make sure you are familiar with common grain pests so you can tell if you see something different.